w3c-fedid/FedCM/explorations/service_worker_interception.md

 2. The SW must be **installed and activated**
 3. Only then can subsequent FedCM requests be intercepted

-This means:
-- First-time FedCM flows (user never visited IDP) will not benefit from SW caching
-- Works best for IDPs with direct user relationships (Google, Microsoft, enterprise IDPs)
+In practice, this is not a significant limitation because users must have already visited the IDP to create an account and log in initially.
+The SW gets registered during that first visit, enabling interception for all subsequent FedCM flows.

 ## Privacy Considerations

 ### Why Configuration Endpoints Are Protected

-Configuration endpoints (`/.well-known`, `/config.json`, `/client_metadata`) bypass Service Workers for **privacy** reasons, not just security:
+Configuration endpoints (`/.well-known`, `/config.json`, `/client_metadata`) bypass Service Workers for **privacy** reasons:

 **The Privacy Concern**: